 Marquis Studios administrative staff is comprised of thirteen employees with occasional help from interns and volunteers.

 Born and raised in New York City, Laura is passionate about making the arts accessible to everyone in her community.
 She attended Reed College in Portland, OR, where she received a B.A. in Art, with a concentration in sculpture and book arts.
-She used her time at Reed to explore the different ways art can be used to influence social change.
-Since graduating, Laura has worked with a number of organizations throughout the city, which has given her firsthand experience in the positive effects of the arts.
+Laura has worked with a number of organizations throughout the city, which has given her firsthand experience in the positive effects of the arts.
 She first joined Marquis Studios as an intern in 2015, and is excited to continue making an impact as part of the team.

 For 25 years, Paula has devoted her career to enriching the lives of children in New York City.
 Paula worked as a teaching artist for various arts education organizations while earning her Master of Arts in Educational Theater at New York University.
 After graduating NYU, Paula worked for the New York City Department of Education as a high school drama teacher.
 Moving into the non-profit world, Paula worked as an Education Associate at TADA!
 Theater.